Moving holographic boundaries

 The two form $B$ field has in general the form \eqn\bfieldafterppformg{B =B_{-a}d{\tilde x}^-\wedge dZ^a + B_{+a}dx^+\wedge dZ^a + {1\over 2}B_{ab}dZ^a\wedge dZ^b, } where $Z^a = (\tilde\varphi, \tilde\psi, \tilde\theta, \varphi, \psi, \theta)$.
 In general, we can use the gauge freedom to set $B_{+a} = 0$, see \eg\ \Gueven.
 We first use this gauge condition and then take the BMN limit.
 In this limit the $B$ field (modulo a closed two-form) takes the form \eqn\aammTWOFORMBBBBB{\eqalign{B &= B_{r\tilde\psi}dr \wedge d\tilde\psi + B_{y\psi}dy \wedge d\psi,\cr & = -2\mu x^+ rdr \wedge d\tilde\psi - 2x^+ydy \wedge d\psi. } } The three-form flux $H$ is given by $H = dB$.
 In general, we can consider admixture of NSNS and RR fluxes \refs{\Gueven}.

 In the BMN limit the dilaton \aaeeDILATON\ is given by \eqn\dilatonontheplane{e^{2\phi} = {g_s^2\over (1 - \gamma)^2}. } It depends only on the coupling.

-In the next section by applying $T$-duality on the plane wave geometry \aall\ we obtain G\"odel (type) universes.
-In superstring theory, $T$-duality changes the chirality of fermions.
+In the next section by applying T-duality on the plane wave geometry \aall\ we obtain G\"odel (type) universes.
+In superstring theory, T-duality changes the chirality of fermions.
 It changes, for example, type IIB string theory to type IIA string theory.
 In this paper, we will mainly be concerned with bosonic string theory \refs{\Sadri}.